DLFMetadataAssessment/Sandbox/entries/environmentalscan.md

 <h2 id="pubs">Publications</h2>

-The publications review detailed in this section was completed in 2016.
-We continue to actively collect citations of interest in [the Metadata Assessment Zotero Group](https://www.zotero.org/groups/metadata_assessment) and welcome any additions or updates you would like to offer to that list.
+The publications review described in this section was initially completed in 2016 and updated in 2019.
+We continue to actively collect citations of interest in the [Metadata Assessment Zotero Group](https://www.zotero.org/groups/metadata_assessment) and welcome any additions or updates you would like to offer to that list.

 <h3>Summary</h3>

-The group surveyed more than 50 documents produced between 2002 to 2016, ranging from journal articles, white papers, and reports to blog posts and wikis.
+The group initially surveyed more than 50 documents in 2016 produced as early as 2002, ranging from journal articles, white papers, and reports to blog posts and wikis.
+In 2019, the group reviewed more than 100 articles added to the Metadata Assessment Zotero Group since 2016 to determine if changes or additions should be made to this list of publications of note.

+Metadata assessment involves articulating conceptual criteria and frameworks as well as developing actionable methods to collect specific information about collections.
+The documents we surveyed tend to focus on the following themes:

+* Development of conceptual frameworks/models/metrics for defining metadata quality
+* Enrichment of existing datasets to meet quality metrics
+* Changes to metadata over time
+* Measurement of auditing quality
+* Considerations for shared metadata

+Exploring what metadata quality means in large-scale aggregators, such as Europeana and DPLA, is another topic discussed in recent work.

 Bruce and Hillmann’s 2004 article, “The Continuum of Metadata Quality,” which defines a framework with seven categories of metadata quality (completeness, accuracy, conformance to expectations, logical consistency, accessibility, timeliness, provenance), is particularly noteworthy for influencing the subject’s subsequent exploration.

 In 2013, Hillmann and Bruce revisited their original framework in the context of the linked open data environment, highlighting additional considerations such as licensing, correct/consistent data modeling, and the implications of linked data technology on definitions of metadata quality.
-Exploring what metadata quality means in large-scale aggregators, such as Europeana and DPLA, is another topic found in recent work.

-Metadata assessment involves articulating conceptual criteria and frameworks as well as developing actionable methods to collect specific information about collections.
-The documents we surveyed tend to focus on the following themes:

-- - -- Development of conceptual frameworks/models/metrics for defining metadata quality
-- - -- Enrichment of existing datasets to meet quality metrics
-- - -- Changes to metadata over time
-- - -- Measurement of auditing quality
-- - -- Considerations for shared metadata

 A common theme across the publications we reviewed is the subjective nature of “quality,” since its definition is dependent upon local context and content as well as institutional goals.
 According to Hillmann and Bruce (2013), conceptual criteria are “the lenses that help us know quality when we see it.”
 Through building a community of practice for assessing metadata quality, we will be better positioned to have a shared vision, one that provides for the sustainability of our resources and meets the needs of our users and systems.

 <h3>Publications of Note</h3>

-The publications review group gathered citations from existing personal collections, library-science focused databases, and Google scholar.
-These are available in a Zotero group library [(https://www.zotero.org/groups/metadata_assessment)](https://www.zotero.org/groups/metadata_assessment), which serves as a collaborative shared repository of all the resources explored as part of this process.
-We found a subselection of the articles, listed below, to be especially influential—these articles are a good starting point for librarians interested in learning about metadata assessment.
+Citations gathered by the publications review group are available in a Zotero group library [(https://www.zotero.org/groups/metadata_assessment)](https://www.zotero.org/groups/metadata_assessment), which serves as a collaborative shared repository of all the resources explored as part of this process.

+We have identified a subselection of these articles, listed below, which we recommend as good starting points for librarians interested in learning about metadata assessment.
+The articles review foundational concepts, present sound frameworks for analysis, cover particular common aspects of assessment, and/or have been influential in other research.

+* Amrapali, Zaveri, et al. (2016).
+“Quality assessment for Linked Data: A Survey.”
+Semantic Web, 7(1), 63-93.
-- - -- Bruce, Thomas R. & Hillmann, Diane I. (2004).
+* Bruce, Thomas R. & Hillmann, Diane I. (2004).
 The Continuum of Metadata Quality
-- - -- Bruce, Thomas R. & Hillmann, Diane I.  (2013).
+* Bruce, Thomas R. & Hillmann, Diane I. (2013).
 Metadata Quality in a Linked Data Context (blog post).
-- - -- Europeana Tech.
-Evaluation and Enrichments Task Report Outcomes.
-URL: [http://pro.europeana.eu/get-involved/europeana-tech/europeanatech-task-forces/evaluation-and-enrichments](http://pro.europeana.eu/get-involved/europeana-tech/europeanatech-task-forces/evaluation-and-enrichments)
+* DAMA UK Working Group on Data Quality Dimensions.
+(2013).
+The Six Primary Dimensions for Data Quality Assessment.
+DAMA UK.
+URL:  [https://www.whitepapers.em360tech.com/wp-content/files_mf/1407250286DAMAUKDQDimensionsWhitePaperR37.pdf](https://www.whitepapers.em360tech.com/wp-content/files_mf/1407250286DAMAUKDQDimensionsWhitePaperR37.pdf)
+* Europeana Task Force on Metadata Quality.
+(2013).
+Report and Recommendations from the Task Force on Metadata Quality.
+URL: [https://pro.europeana.eu/files/Europeana_Professional/Europeana_Network/metadata-quality-report.pdf](https://pro.europeana.eu/files/Europeana_Professional/Europeana_Network/metadata-quality-report.pdf)
-- - -- Gavrilis, Dimitris, et al. (2015).
+* Gavrilis, Dimitris, et al. (2015).
 “Measuring Quality in Metadata Repositories.”
 In S. Kapidakis, C. Mazurek, & M. Werla (Eds.), Research and Advanced Technology for Digital Libraries: 19th International Conference on Theory and Practice of Digital Libraries, TPDL 2015, Poznań, Poland, September 14-18, 2015, Proceedings.
+* Gueguen, Gretchen.
+(2019).
+“Metadata Quality at Scale: Metadata quality control at the Digital Public Library of America” Journal of Digital Media Management.
+7(2), 115-126.
+* Harper, Corey A. (2016).
+“Metadata Analytics, Visualization, and Optimization: Experiments in statistical analysis of the Digital Public Library of America (DPLA).”
+Code{4}lib Journal.
+33. URL: [http://journal.code4lib.org/articles/11752](http://journal.code4lib.org/articles/11752)
-- - -- Park, Jung-ran, and Tosaka Yuji.
+* Park, Jung-ran, and Tosaka Yuji.
 “Metadata Quality Control in Digital Repositories and Collections: Criteria, Semantics, and Mechanisms.”Cataloging & Classification Quarterly 48, no. 8 (2010): 696–715.
+* Reiche, Konrad Johannes.
+(2013).
+Assessment and Visualization of Metadata Quality for Open Government Data.
+Master’s Thesis, Freie Universität Berlin.
+URL:  [http://www.inf.fu-berlin.de/inst/ag-se/theses/Reiche13-metadata-quality.pdf](http://www.inf.fu-berlin.de/inst/ag-se/theses/Reiche13-metadata-quality.pdf)
-- - -- Stvilia, B., Gasser, L. (2008).
+* Stvilia, B., Gasser, L. (2008).
 Value based metadata quality assessment.
 Library & Information Science Research, 30(1), 67-74.
 URL: [http://dx.doi.org/10.1016/j.lisr.2007.06.006](http://dx.doi.org/10.1016/j.lisr.2007.06.006) (Full paper: [http://myweb.fsu.edu/bstvilia/papers/stvilia_value_based_metadata_p.pdf](http://myweb.fsu.edu/bstvilia/papers/stvilia_value_based_metadata_p.pdf))
-- - -- Zavalina, Oksana; Kizhakkethil, Priya; Alemneh, Daniel Gelaw; Phillips, Mark Edward; & Tarver, Hannah.
+* Zavalina, Oksana; Kizhakkethil, Priya; Alemneh, Daniel Gelaw; Phillips, Mark Edward; & Tarver, Hannah.
 (2015).
 Building a Framework of Metadata Change to Support Knowledge Management.
 URL: [http://digital.library.unt.edu/ark:/67531/metadc505014](http://digital.library.unt.edu/ark:/67531/metadc505014)

 <h3>Full Citations List</h3>

-A full citations list, including citations of interest added since the 2016 survey, can be found in [the Metadata Assessment Zotero Group](https://www.zotero.org/groups/metadata_assessment).
+A full citations list can be found in the [Metadata Assessment Zotero Group](https://www.zotero.org/groups/metadata_assessment).
 Your additions and updates to the list are welcome.

 <a href="#top">Return to top</a>